What it's about

 Eine Illustration

 The way we do business has consequences.
-When humanity realised that it was destroying the foundations of life with the fossil and resource-intensive economy of the 20th century, the sustainability agenda was launched in 1987.
-Its aim is to ensure a high quality of life in the 21st century – in a radically changed world and a new era we gave a multi-faceted name: The ‘Anthropocene’.
+With today’s resource-intensive and fossil-fuel based economy, humanity is that it was destroying its own foundations for life.
+This realisation was already the basis for the 1987 sustainability agenda.
+Its goal is to ensure a high quality of life in the 21st century – in a radically changed world and a new era of the ‘Anthropocene’.

 We are living in a time that is incomparable to anything within the last 10,000 years.
 It is a time that confronts humanity as a whole with the rapidly eroding state of its ecosystems and habitats.
 This is a new reality.

-It has been labelled the ‘Anthropocene’ by geologists, as humanity (anthropos: ancient Greek for human) is comprehensively transforming the ecological living conditions on Earth.
+It has often been labelled the ‘Anthropocene’, as humanity (anthropos: ancient Greek for human) is comprehensively transforming the ecological living conditions on Earth.
 This is a hazardous endeavour.
 After all, security of supply depends on natural systems that behave in a reasonably reliable way.
-Today, however, six out of nine of these systems have already slipped out of their usual balance.
-Six planetary boundaries beyond which further stress entails major risks have been crossed.
+Today, however, seven out of nine of these systems have already slipped out of their usual balance.
+Seven planetary boundaries beyond which further stress entails major risks have been crossed.
 These include climate, biodiversity and land use.
+With each additional burden, the risk to the future security of humanity increases.

 At the same time, the rapid rise in inequality is putting not only social cohesion but also universal human rights and trust in democratic processes to the test.
 Technological development, in turn, is increasingly described as an arms race instead of driving new solutions for a good life in the 21st century.